As you get ready to become an Airbnb host, you probably have a lot of questions about what to expect.

 1. Determining Your Pricing Is Super Hard

-The first month I opened my Airbnb, I made $16,000 in revenue.
+The first month I opened my Airbnb, I made nearly $19,000 in gross revenue.
 The #1 reason I was able to generate so much revenue was that I opened my Airbnb right before high season.
 (This is one of my 6 proven tactics to maximize your Airbnb revenue.)

 At the time, I was manually calculating my Airbnb pricing.
 But once I got the hang of things, I found manually calculating my pricing to be waaaay too time-consuming.